-goal of this study is to help water suppliers, local officials, residents and consumers to learn more about source water protection.
-Because water quality is directly related to land use activities, everyone living or working in the source protection area has a role to play in keeping local water supplies safe
+water supplies, local officials, and residents living in drinking water supply areas to learn more about source water protection.
+Because groundwater quality is directly related to land use activities, everyone living or working in the wellhead protection area has a role to play in keeping local water supplies safe now and in to the future.